bsmith89/longev-mgen/doc/submission.md

 its homologous locus in _B. ovatus_, in the _Muribaculaceae_ members of Opf01391 do not in general appear to be encoded in PULs.

-## Genomic variation in B1
+## Unshared gene content in B1-A and B1-B

-Two distinct variants of B1 were identified with one found in a majority of the UT mouse metagenomes, and the other ubiquitous at UM.
+Two distinct genomic variants were associated with OTU-1 with one found in a majority of the UT mouse metagenomes, and the other ubiquitous at UM.
 Using the
-nucmer tool for genome alignment [@Delcher2002], 19.6% of B1-A MAG sequence and 12.2% of B1-B were found to not align to the other.
+nucmer tool for genome alignment [@Delcher2002], 19.6% of the B1-A MAG sequence and 12.2% of B1-B were found to not align to the other.
 While
-these hundreds of kbp may in part reflect errors in genome recovery, much of the unaligned length suggests differences in gene content between distinct sub-populations of B1.
+these hundreds of kbp may in part reflect errors in genome recovery, much of the unaligned length suggests differences in gene content between these populations of OTU-1.
 This observation was confirmed by assessing the mapping of metagenomic reads against predicted protein coding genes in each variant.